 * Saying that, I spent New Year 2016 abroad in Oman.
 I slept out under the stars on the deck of a traditional Omani Dhow, swam and snorkelled in the Indian Ocean on New Year’s Day and had the best time ever.
 So maybe I just hate New Year at home!

 8) I live on holiday

 I live in Brighton which is one of the best places to live in the UK.
 I moved from Buckinghamshire when I was 23 and it still feels like I live on holiday.
-The longest love affair of my life has been with Brighton and I’m still absolutely crazy about the place.
+After cinema, the longest and most fulfilling love affair of my life has been with Brighton and I’m still absolutely bonkers about the place.

 9) I’m always inappropriately dressed for the weather

 I’m a grown woman yet it’s a well-known fact amongst my friends that I will ALWAYS be inappropriately dressed for the weather.
 If it’s really hot then I’ll be the one in the black ninja-like outfit (probably wearing a polo neck), and if it’s freezing I’ll have a really flimsy coat or no socks on.

 I’m actually an exceptionally organised person, just not sartorially for some reason.

 Although I don’t have tons and tons of them, I have a fair amount of Funkopops, Bobbleheads and little Lego Minifigures.
 I have one large printer’s trays full of assorted Lego peeps and a smaller one dedicated to zombie Lego figures, which is a mix of ‘regular’ zombies as well as Walking Dead figures.

 I mean, what self-respecting VA doesn’t categorise their Lego?